DOT · FMCSA · PHMSA Compliance

 Drug & Alcohol Programs

-Fully managed testing programs under 49 CFR Part 40 — and Part 199 for pipeline & energy operations — including supervisor training and return-to-duty coordination with SAPs.
+Managed drug & alcohol compliance under Part 40 procedures, Part 382 for covered motor carriers, and Part 199 for covered pipeline operations — including supervisor training and return-to-duty coordination.

 Cross-Border Registration